 Frequently Asked Questions

-Impact is part of The Public Interest Network — a group of organizations that share a vision of a better future, a set of core values, and a strategic approach to making positive change.
+Impact is part of The Public Interest Network — a group of organizations that share a vision of a better country, a set of core values, and a coordinated strategic approach to getting things done.
 Click here for things you should know about our network when you apply.

 About the application and interview process